nosial/ncc/README.md

 - [GitHub](https://github.com/nosial/ncc)
 - [Codeberg](https://codeberg.org/nosial/ncc)

-Issues & Pull Requests are frequently and to be referenced accordingly in commits and changes, Nosial remains dedicated to keep these repositories up to date when possible.
+Issues & Pull Requests are frequently checked and to be referenced accordingly in commits and changes, Nosial remains dedicated to keep these repositories up to date when possible.

+For questions & discussions see the public Telegram community at [@NosialDiscussions](https://t.me/NosialDiscussions).
+We do encourage community support and discussions, please be respectful and follow the rules of the community.

 ## Features